Editor scripts

 Existing lifecycle hooks that /hooks.editor_script may specify:

 • on_build_started(opts) — executed when game is Built to run locally or on some remote target using either the Project Build or Debug Start options.
-Your changes, be it returned actions or updated file contents, will appear in a built game.
+Your changes will appear in the built game.
 Raising an error from this hook will abort a build. opts is a table that contains following keys:

 • platform — a string in %arch%-%os% format describing what platform it’s built for, currently always the same value as in editor.platform.